Maureen Constance Guinness

 Maureen Constance Hamilton-Temple-Blackwood, Marchioness of Dufferin and Ava (née Guinness; 31 January 1907 – 3 May 1998) was an Anglo-Irish socialite, known as one of the "Guinness Golden Girls".

 Early life and family

-Maureen Constance Guinness was born in Grosvenor Place, London on 31 January 1907.
-She was the second daughter of Ernest Guinness and Marie Clothilde Russell (1880–1953), daughter of Sir George Russell, 4th Baronet.
+Maureen Constance Guinness was born in 17 Grosvenor Place (now the Irish Embassy) in London on 31 January 1907.
+She was the second daughter of Ernest Guinness and Marie Clothilde Russell(Cloè) (1880–1953), daughter of Sir George Russell, 4th Baronet.
 Together with her elder sister Aileen and her younger sister Oonagh, the three Guinness sisters were known as the "Golden Guinness Girls".
-Guinness attended a finishing school in Paris, after which she debuted in society in 1925.
+Guinness attended a finishing school in Paris, and went on a worldwide tour on her father's yacht called the Fantome with her parents and sisters after which she was debuted in society in 1925.
 She became known as the most extroverted, flamboyant, and most photographed of the three sisters.
-She married her cousin, Basil Hamilton-Temple-Blackwood, 4th Marquess of Dufferin and Ava on 3 July 1930 at St Margaret's, Westminster.
+She was a well known friend of Baby and Zita Jungman (her cousins through marriage).
+She married Basil Hamilton-Temple-Blackwood, 4th Marquess of Dufferin and Ava on 3 July 1930 at St Margaret's, Westminster.
 Her father-in-law died while the couple were on honeymoon, leaving her husband his title and Clandeboye Estate, near Belfast.
 They had three children, Perdita, Caroline, and Sheridan.